Nikojoel/Gizmo/README.md

     - Get list of liked posts by logged in user
   - POST /post/vote
     - vote the selected post
-    - will swith the voted status if used again by user
+    - will switch the voted status if used again by user

 - #### USER